Peter Magadini

-Peter Charles "Pete" Magadini (born January 25, 1942) is an American drummer, percussionist, educator and author.
+Peter Charles Magadini (January 25, 1942 – August 13, 2023) was an American drummer, percussionist, educator and author.
 He is known for his body of work (instructional books and videos) concerning the comprehension and execution of musical polyrhythms, especially the books The Musician's Guide to Polyrhythms and Polyrhythms for the Drumset.
 Magadini has recorded and performed with George Duke, Diana Ross, Bobbie Gentry, Al Jarreau, Buddy DeFranco, John Handy and Mose Allison.

 Biography

-Magadini was born in Great Barrington, Massachusetts to Charles and Ruth Magadini.
+Magadini was born in Great Barrington, Massachusetts, to Charles and Ruth Magadini.
 At the age of six, the family moved to Palm Springs, California, where he played in the elementary school band.
 Magadini's professional career began recording singles for Lee Hazlewood and Lester Sill while attending high school in Phoenix, Arizona.
 In Phoenix he studied with his first and most influential teacher Donald Bothwell and was heavily influenced by the playing of Max Roach.